 The Company has also received necessary certificate under Section 141

-per the requirement of Section 148(3) of the Act 2013.
+the ensuing AGM as per Section 148(3) of the Act 2013.
+The Company does

-As required under Section 204 of the Act 2013 and the Companies
+As required under Section 204 of the Act, 2013 and the Companies

 (Appointment and Remuneration of Managerial Personnel) Rules 2014, the

 Company is required to appoint a Secretarial Auditor for auditing

-secretarial and related records of the Company and to provide a report
+secretarial and related records of the Company.

-Accordingly, M/s S Krishnamurthy & Co., Company Secretaries, Chennai
+Accordingly, M/s S Krishnamurthy & Co., Company Secretaries, Chennai,

-secretarial audit for the financial year 2014-15 for attaching their
+audit for the financial year 2015-16.

 The Company has been practicing the principles of good corporate